-Dress in a vibrant costume, navigate a labyrinth,
+Dress in a vibrant zero-waste dazzle outfit, navigate a labyrinth,

 live dancers flamboyantly interweave between virtual and real — dreaming of the 1919 Chelsea Arts Club ‘Dazzle’ Ball.